alexcasalboni/kinesis-streams-fan-out-kinesis-analytics/README.md

 # Amazon Kinesis Streams fan-out via Kinesis Analytics - made with [![serverless](http://public.serverless.com/badges/v3.svg)](http://www.serverless.com)
 Amazon Kinesis Analytics can fan-out your Kinesis Streams and avoid read throttling.

-Each Kinesis Streams shard can support a maximum total data read rate of 2 MBps (max 5 transactions), and a maximum total data write rate of 1 MBps (max 1,000 records).
-Even if you provision enough write capacity, you are not free to connect as many consumers as you'd like, especially with AWS Lambda, because you'll easily reach the read capacity.
+Each Kinesis Streams shard can support a maximum total data **read rate of 2 MBps** (max 5 transactions), and a maximum total data **write rate of 1 MBps** (max 1,000 records).
+Even if you provision enough write capacity, **you are not free to connect as many consumers** as you'd like, especially with AWS Lambda, because you'll easily reach the read capacity.

 For example, if you have 10 shards and you push 8,000 events per second with an average size of 1KB each, you will be around 50% of your write capacity (5MBps out of 10MBps).
 If you connect three consumers though, you'll be trying to read around 24MBps (which is above your max read capacity of 20MBps).

-You could implement the fan-out with AWS Lambda (great resource [here](https://github.com/awslabs/aws-lambda-fanout)), but you'd have to deal with retry issues yourself to avoid duplicated events across output channels.
+You could implement the fan-out with AWS Lambda (great resource [here](https://github.com/awslabs/aws-lambda-fanout)), but you'd have to deal with API calls and retry issues yourself to avoid duplicated events across output channels.

-This repository is a reference architecture to solve this problem with Kinesis Analytics, which can stream data from an input Kinesis Stream to multiple out Kinesis Streams (or Kinesis Firehose delivery streams).
+This repository is a reference architecture to **solve this problem with Kinesis Analytics**, which can stream data from an input Kinesis Stream to multiple out Kinesis Streams (or Kinesis Firehose delivery streams).

 ![kinesis-analytics](https://docs.aws.amazon.com/kinesisanalytics/latest/dev/images/kinesis-app.png)